Shooting at the 1908 Summer Olympics – Men's trap

 The men's individual trap shooting competition was one of 15 shooting sports events on the Shooting at the 1908 Summer Olympics programme.
 It was held from 8 to 11 July.
 Each nation could enter up to 12 shooters.
 There were 61 competitors from 8 nations.
 Canada took the top two spots, with Walter Ewing earning gold and George Beattie silver.
-There were two bronze medals awarded after Alexander Maunder of Great Britain and Anastasios Metaxas tied for third place.
+There were two bronze medals awarded after Alexander Maunder of Great Britain and Anastasios Metaxas of Greece tied for third place.
 The medals were the first in the event for all three nations (France had swept the medals in 1900).
 Ewing also received Lord Westbury's Cup as a challenge prize.

 The weather was bad, with extreme rain and wind as well as low light.

 Background

 This was the second appearance of what would become standardised as the men's ISSF Olympic trap event.
 The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016; it was open to women from 1968 to 1996.

 Belgium, Canada, Finland, Greece, the Netherlands, and Sweden each made their debut in the event.
 France and Great Britain both made their second appearance, having competed at the prior edition of the event in 1900.